 Servants could not marry without the permission of their owner, were subject to physical punishment (like many young ordinary servants), and saw their obligation to labor enforced by the courts.
 To ensure uninterrupted work by the female servants, the law lengthened the term of their indenture if they became pregnant.
 But unlike slaves, servants were guaranteed to be eventually released from bondage.
 At the end of their term they received a payment known as “freedom dues” (typically a small parcel of land or a new suit of clothes) and become free members of society.
 One could buy and sell indentured servants’ contracts, and the right to their labor would change hands, but not the person as a piece of property.

 The first Africans to be brought to British North America landed in Virginia in 1619.
 They arrived on a Dutch ship that had captured them from the Spanish.
 These approximately 20 individuals appear to have been treated as indentured servants, and a significant number of enslaved Africans earned freedom by fulfilling a work contract or for converting to Christianity.
-Like European indentured servants at the completion of their contract, man of these Africans were each granted 50 acres (200,000 m2) of land when freed from their indentures, so they could raise their own tobacco or other crops.
+Like European indentured servants at the completion of their contract, many of these first African Americans were each granted 50 acres (200,000 m2) of land when freed from their indentures, so they could raise their own tobacco or other crops.

 By 1650, there were about 300 Africans living in Virginia, about 1% of an estimated 30,000 population of people of English and European ancestry.
 Some successful free people of color, such as Anthony Johnson, in turn acquired slaves or indentured servants for workers.
 Some historians say this evidence suggests that racial attitudes were much more flexible in 17th-century Virginia than they would later become.